ronilaukkarinen/colorname/README.md

 # Color name CLI

-This little bash program gets a color name as CSS variable from [color-name.com](https://www.color-name.com/).
+A little tool for getting a color name as CSS variable from [color-name.com](https://www.color-name.com/).

 ## Prequisities